pablo-q/loopback-next/docs/site/Req-res-cycle.md

 The endpoints on a LoopBack app can be categorized into controller endpoints and non-controller endpoints.
-Controller endpoints are those that are created by LoopBack controller methods, non-controller endpoints are those that are created by other APIs.
+Controller endpoints are those that are created by LoopBack controller methods; non-controller endpoints are those that are created by other APIs.

 #### Controller endpoints